-- 6.11.1 Seven 11Eleven of the proposed site allocations are within 100m of an SPA/Ramsar or a Core / Primary / Secondary support / Low Use area for Brent goose / wader and could result in likely significant effects as a result of construction and operational activity: - Hammond Industrial Park, Stubbington Lane (ID: 93) could potentially displace Brent geese and waders from site F13 which is classified as a Low Use Area. - Stubbington Lane, Hill Head (ID:1078) could potentially displace Brent geese and waders from site F13 which is classified as a Low Use Area; - Land east of Crofton Cemetery and west of Peak Lane, Stubbington (ID:1341) could potentially displace Brent geese and waders from site F17C which is classified as Secondary Use Area and sites F17D and F17M which are classified as Low Use Areas; - Land west of Downend Road (ID:3009) likely to significantly affect Solent and Dorset Coast SPA; - Moraunt Drive, Portchester (ID:3032) could potentially displace Brent geese and waders using site F46A which is classified as a Secondary Support Area; and - Warsash Maritime Academy (ID:3088) likely to significantly affect Solent and Southampton Water SPA/Ramsar, and could potentially displace Brent geese and waders using sites F61 and F60 which form part of the SPA;- - Faraday Business Park, Daedalus East (ID: 3113) could potentially displace Brent geese and waders from remaining sections of site F13 which is classified as a Low Use Area; - Swordfish Business Park, Daedalus West (ID: 3114) could potentially displace Brent geese and waders from remaining sections of site F13 which is classified as a Low Use Area; and - Land south of Longfield Avenue (ID: 3153) could potentially displace Brent geese and waders from sites F17B, J,N, M, F76 (Low Use Areas); and - Assheton Court, Portchester (ID: 30883244) could potentially displace Brent geese and waders from site F45 which is classified as a Low Use AreaCandidate Site. - 6.11.2 Land safeguarded for improvements to the strategic road network for the Rapid Transit Scheme at Delme Roundabout and the A27 Portchester is within 100m of, and could also result in likely significant effects to: - Portsmouth Harbour SPA/Ramsar; - Solent and Dorset Coast SPA; and - Brent goose and wader site F96 classified as a Low Use Area
+- 6.11.1 Ten of the proposed site allocations are within 100m of an SPA/Ramsar or a Core / Primary / Secondary support / Low Use area for Brent goose / wader and could result in likely significant effects as a result of construction and operational activity: - Hammond Industrial Park, Stubbington Lane (ID: 93) could potentially displace Brent geese and waders from site F13a which is classified as a Secondary Support Area. - Stubbington Lane, Hill Head (ID:1078) could potentially displace Brent geese and waders from site F13a which is classified as a Secondary Support Area; - Land east of Crofton Cemetery and west of Peak Lane, Stubbington (ID:1341) could potentially displace Brent geese and waders from site F17C which is classified as Secondary Use Area and sites F17D and F17M which are classified as Low Use Areas; - Land west of Downend Road (ID:3009) likely to significantly affect Solent and Dorset Coast SPA; - Moraunt Drive, Portchester (ID:3032) could potentially displace Brent geese and waders using site F46A which is classified as a Secondary Support Area; - Warsash Maritime Academy (ID:3088) likely to significantly affect Solent and Southampton Water SPA/Ramsar, and could potentially displace Brent geese and waders using sites F61 and F60 which form part of the SPA; - Faraday Business Park, Daedalus East (ID: 3113) could potentially displace Brent geese and waders from remaining sections of sites F13a and b which are classified as a Secondary Support Area and Low Use Area respectively; - Swordfish Business Park, Daedalus West (ID: 3114) could potentially displace Brent geese and waders from remaining sections of site F13a which is classified as a Secondary Support Area; - Land south of Longfield Avenue (ID: 3153) could potentially displace Brent geese and waders from sites F17B, J,N, M, F76 (Low Use Areas); and - Assheton Court, Portchester (ID: 3244) could potentially displace Brent geese and waders from site F45 which is classified as a Candidate Site.

-6.11.3 However, although the land is safeguarded for BRT, this scheme is not promoted by the Local Plan.
+- 6.11.2 Land safeguarded for improvements to the strategic road network for the Rapid Transit Scheme at Delme Roundabout and the A27 Portchester is within 100m of, and could also result in likely significant effects to: - Portsmouth Harbour SPA/Ramsar; - Solent and Dorset Coast SPA; and - Brent goose and wader site F96 classified as a Low Use Area - 6.11.3 However, although the land is safeguarded for BRT, this scheme is not promoted by the Local Plan.
 The impacts are therefore screened out of the HRA.